-The forestry sector employs some 13.7 million of formal workers, equivalent to 0.4% of the total labour force.
-Ten countries concentrate more than 60% of the total employment (including the three sub-sectors: logging, wood processing, and pulp & paper).
-Out of these, China, with 3.5 million formal jobs in the sector, accounts for 26% of the world's employment.
-The top 10 countries by forest sector employment are: China, USA, Brazil, Russia, India, Japan, Germany, Indonesia.
-Italy, and Malaysia.
-Despite the generally small contribution of the sector as a former employer, some studies estimate that the number of jobs attributable to forestry could be much larger and that these figures are likely to be a vast underestimate of the true levels of employment in forestry.
+С. The forestry sector employs some Α. An estimated 1.1 billion people are engaged in agriculture.
+This includes 13.7 million of formal workers, roughly 300-500 million waged workers, equivalent to 0.4% of the total labour many of whom depend on incomes from force.
+Ten countries concentrate more jobs in the plantation sector.
+In addition, than 60% of the total employment large numbers of casual and temporary (including the three sub-sectors: workers are engaged by small and large logging, wood processing, and pulp & growers.
+Unpaid family members carry paper).
+Out of these, China, with 3.5 out agricultural work as unrecognised million formal jobs in the sector, farm labour or to support small-scale accounts for 26% of the world's family farming.
+Segments of the rural employment.
+The top 10 countries by poor forest sector employment are: China, engage in agriculture for USA, Brazil, Russia, India, Japan, subsistence.
+Germany.
+Indonesia, Italy, and Agriculture accounted for 31 per cent of Malaysia.
+Despite the generally small global employment in 2013, down from contribution of the sector as a former 45 per cent in 1991.
+While the numbers employer, some studies estimate that working in agriculture are expected to the number of jobs attributable to continue to decline over time, the sheer forestry could be much larger and that scale of the working poor in the sector. these figures are likely to be a vast and the inherently dangerous and underestimate of the true levels of uncertain nature of agricultural work employment in forestry.